The Growth (and Growing Pains) of Irish Titan

 An earlier version of this article was originally published on the GlobeNewswire distribution network.
 To view the original release please click here.

 Irish Titan is a full service digital agency, delivering “Business First.
-Online Second” ecommerce solutions, including design, development and digital strategy.
+Online Second” ecommerce solutions, including designers, engineers, marketers, and strategists.
 Over the past year or so, the company has experienced rapid growth, expanding our office space, our volume of business and the size of our team.
 Growth is good for any business, but it can also generate its own particular set of issues and challenges.

 First, the growth.

 In September 2015 Irish Titan moved from Edina to our current office, an old Nestle factory, in St. Louis Park.
 We started out on the third floor of the building but quickly expanded downstairs into the second floor by the following July.
 Construction finished in December 2016 and we now occupy 12,000 square feet over two floors.
 We utilize every inch of it for client meetings, internal meetings, war rooms, happy hours, meetups, internal parties, office showings, and shenanigans.
 Businesses like MSPBJ and iSpace have featured our Titan HQ on their website and in their newsletters.